pgp/Grimaldo/README.md

 ## How it works

-The system is made of an Android app, containing a c++ library/binary acting as client, which performs a challenge-response (SCRAM-like) authentication against a python script (RemoteScreenUnlocker.py, in the *server* folder) on a Linux PC.
+The system is made of an Android app, containing a c++ library/binary acting as client, which performs a challenge-response (SCRAM-like) authentication against a python script (RemoteScreenUnlocker.py, in the *server* folder, running on port 11112) on a Linux PC.
 Upon successful authentication, the server issues the command:

 ```shell